-Now the proud mom of three adorable boys, I look back on my pregnancies and realize when they say, “every pregnancy is different,” they are not joking.
+Now the proud mom of three adorable boys, I look back on my pregnancies and realize when they say, “every pregnancy is different,” they aren’t joking.
 Each pregnancy is indeed different.
-I was sure with my second child the different pregnancy symptoms meant I was having a girl, and I was convinced with my third that was the case, but nope, all my babies were male, and all three resulted in drastically different pregnancy experiences.
 My first pregnancy was basically symptom-free, minus basket-ball-shaped weight gain.
 My second pregnancy was plagued with constant back pain and heart burn along with gestational diabetes.
 My third threw the ringer at me, resulting in basically every pregnancy symptom under the sun from nausea and migraines to itchy skin and excessive thirst.
 The question then becomes, why is each pregnancy different?

 You are different

 I was 22 during my first pregnancy and 26 during my third.
-The primary reason pregnancy is different and you experience different pregnancy symptoms each time whether the baby is the same sex or not, is because you are different.
+The primary reason each pregnancy is different and you experience different pregnancy symptoms is because you are different.
 You’ve grown older.
 Your hormonal balance has shifted.
 Your mental state isn’t the same.
 The time between pregnancies ensures that you will not be exactly the same in a plethora of ways, so it’s logical that your pregnancy won’t be either.

 Your baby is different

 When you consider that you and the baby are your pregnancy, and both of you are different, you would think that the drastic differences many women experience between pregnancies would be less shocking, but not really.
-Even after recognizing how different my first and second pregnancies were I worried throughout my third that something was wrong and convinced myself it meant I needed to think pink to rationalize the different pregnancy symptoms.
+Even after recognizing how different my first and second pregnancies were I worried throughout my third that something was wrong.
 My advice to those once again expecting is to take it as it comes.
-Treat each pregnancy like the first and you’ll be far less confused, possibly concerned, and well, disappointed if you took it as a sure-fire sign you were having a girl or boy.
-Just enjoy the life experience.
+Treat each pregnancy like the first, and you’ll be far less confused and possibly concerned.